parttimenerd/meta-agent/README.md

 Who instruments the instrumenter?
-This project is a Java agent that instruments Java agents, or specifically, it instruments the ClassFileTransformers of other agents to observe how they transform the bytecode of classes.
+This project is a Java agent that instruments Java agents, or specifically, it instruments the ClassFileTransformers of other agents to observe how they transform the bytecode of classes and can also capture native agents with the help of its [own](./native).

-This is especially useful to check what libraries like [Mockito](https://site.mockito.org/) do to your classes at runtime.
+This is especially useful to check what libraries like [Mockito](https://site.mockito.org/), Dynatrace or async-profiler's method trace do to your classes at runtime.

 To run it, build the project with `mvn package -DskipTests` and run your Java program with the agent: